robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-6-ect-video.md

 Deepening understanding means thinking of ways to ensure that pupils can remember and use what they learn in the long term.
-It means helping pupils to develop knowledge that is securely embedded so that they don't forget it.
+It means helping pupils to develop knowledge that is securely embedded so that they don’t forget it.
 It also means ensuring that knowledge is well connected.
 This makes it more likely that pupils will be able to transfer their knowledge from one context to another, which can be hard to do.
 For example, if pupils connect business letters with formal writing and they know the